-The Netherlands enjoys a broad scope of agencies, networks and organizations which, whether or not subsidized by the government, provide for discussion about architecture and design.
+The Netherlands enjoys a broad scope of agencies, networks and organisations which, whether or not subsidised by the government, provide for discussion about architecture and design.
 Partly because of this, there is a lively architectural climate in which everyone can take part.

 Het Nieuwe Instituut

 The aim of Architectuur Lokaal is to stimulate the quality of assignments and patronage in the building and administrators world.
 It does this by way of symposiums, courses and excursions.
-In addition, Architectuur Lokaal also publishes a newspaper by the same name and a handbook about architectural policy.
-It also coordinates meetings of the network of local architecture centres (among them ARCAM in Amsterdam, Casla in Almere, Aorta in Utrecht) and the Steunpunt Ontwerpwedstrijden (Design Support Competitions) is coordinated by it.
+In addition, Architectuur Lokaal also publishes a magazine and several other publications.
+It also coordinates meetings of the network of local architecture centres (among them ARCAM in Amsterdam, Casa in Arnhem, Aorta in Utrecht) and the Steunpunt Ontwerpwedstrijden (Design Support Competitions) is coordinated by it.
 Architectuur Lokaal also maintains a website with, among other things, the Calendar of The Netherlands and an international Architecture Address Book.